zhaoyingpan/facial_expression_editing/README.md

 4. Please open the link to obtain all images, videos, and other neccessay files.
-*(checkpoints.zip can't be uploaded to github due to its size, other files have been included in this repository) https://drive.google.com/drive/folders/12a-__j0YzMOlSbQULqcB6RihZBAgyGlC?usp=sharing --> Follow the instruction to test our idea!
+*(checkpoints.zip can't be uploaded to github due to its size, other files have been included in this repository) https://drive.google.com/drive/folders/12a-__j0YzMOlSbQULqcB6RihZBAgyGlC?usp=sharing --> Follow the instruction to test our project!

-Currently we are continuing to work on this project, and if you find the repo unavailable it's ok.
-We will post updated code soon!

 ## The final folder should contain:
 * two ipynb file (code_final.ipynb, preprocessing.ipynb)